 There’s extraordinary cultural sightseeing too, such as “Exploring The History of Architecture in Panama.”

 Are there rainforests and cloud forests in Panama?
 What are they like?

 The only cloud forest area in Panama is up and around Boquete in the Chiriqui Highlands.

 There are rainforests in a few locations around Panama, the densest being all around the Darién, which is not a very friendly place for visitors.
 There are a number of indigenous groups that inhabit that area, the forest is quite thick, and there are lots of canals through there.
 It’s not a friendly place to visit in general.
 It is interesting because of the “Legend of the Darien,” about an area that is untamed in North America where there are no roads.
 After seeing the area you would understand why.
-The Inter-Americana Highway does not go through there because it’s simply not the type of land that is meant to be developed.
+(BBC News Magazine noted how foreboding it is, in their article “Silent Darien: The gap in the world’s longest road.”)
+Inter-Americana Highway does not go through there because it’s simply not the type of land that is meant to be developed.
 It’s very marshy and endless so it could also be a real puzzle to try to put together continuous roads through the Darién.